 - section 106 & CIL negotiations

 Do I need planning permission?

-If your works or change of use do not fall under permitted development then you will likely require planning permission; the appointment of an RTPI Planning Consultant can assist smooth this process out and advise of the likely issues and requirements.
+If your works or change of use do not fall under any allowable class then you will likely require planning permission.
+We will smooth this process out and advise of the likely issues and requirements.